AliErre/thesis/README.md

 - "KLAl": if `K` is `NULL` then it is set through gcv using the complete curves observations.
 - "KLNoAl": if `K` is `NULL` then it is set through gcv using the complete curves observations.
 - "Extrapolation"
+The vector t_points must be provided to every method except "Kraus".